sugarcrm/IPRestrictionManager/README.md

 2. Navigating to `Admin > IP Restriction Management`

 ## Administering IP Restrictions
 To create a restriction, you will need to click “Create” from the IP Restriction Modules submenu tabs.
+New restrictions will be in effect when current users refresh the browser or reauthenticate.

 The fields presented on the quick create are outlines below: